Bug report #11538

 - check "Update existing field", select column to update

 - enter a value in the "Expression" field

 QGIS will not update the column but rather append a new (unnamed) column at the end of the attribute table which holds the value for any row in the table.
 The problem does not occur when working with .shp files.

 #4 Updated by Giovanni Manghi about 8 years ago

 Just tested on PostGIS layers (polygon and multipolygon) of my own and cannot replicate the issue.
 Does it happens on any layer you edit? or just specific ones? what postgre/postgis versions are you using?
 Did you noticed the same issue also in older qgis releases?

-#5 Updated by Thomas Kandler over 4 years ago
+#5 Updated by Thomas Kandler about 8 years ago